flyteorg/flyte/docs/source/gen/flytectl_sandbox_status.rst

 SEE ALSO
 ~~~~~~~~

-* :doc:`flytectl_sandbox` 	 - Used for sandbox interactions like start/teardown/status/exec.
+* :doc:`FlyteCTL_sandbox` 	 - Used for sandbox interactions like start/teardown/status/exec.